How To Find Gcf Of A Polynomial

 Check Your Work

 Always check your work after finding the GCF.
 One way to do this is to distribute the GCF back into the factored polynomial.
 If the result is the same as the original polynomial, then you have likely found the correct GCF.
-For example, if you factor 6x² + 9x as 3x(2x + 3), distribute 3x back into (2x + 3) to get 6x² + 9x.
+So for example, if you factor 6x² + 9x as 3x(2x + 3), distribute 3x back into (2x + 3) to get 6x² + 9x.
 Since this is the same as the original polynomial, your factorization is correct.

 FAQ